ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 Wide dependencies in the other hand often requires data shuffling, moves the data in a particular way between the workers.

-Examples of wide dependencies are transformations are `groupByKey` and `join`, these transformations moves the data in a particular way between the workers, for example, according to the value of the keys.
-The data is partitioned so that data that shares the same key is in the same partition.
+Examples of wide dependencies transformations are `groupByKey` and `join`, these transformations moves the data in a particular way between the workers, for example, according to the value of the keys.
+The data is partitioned so that the ones who shares the same key is in the same partition.

 <p align="center">
     <img alt="Spark Wide Transformation" src="../assets/images/posts/spark-core-concepts/wide-transformation.png" />